zoffixznet/perl6.party/post/Perl-6-Hands-On-Workshop--Weatherapp--Part-1.md

 (Perl 5's native data structures vs. objects), and the data contains varying amounts of detail.

-I like ::OpenWeatherMap's approach with returning results as objects, since the data can be abstracted and we can add useful methods if we ever need to, however, traversing its documentation is more difficult than that of
+I like ::OpenWeatherMap's approach of returning results as objects, since the data can be abstracted and we can add useful methods if we ever need to, however, traversing its documentation is more difficult than that of
 ::Underground—even more so for someone not overly familiar with Object Orientation.
-So in our program, I think we can return objects, but have fewer of them.
+So in our program, I think we can return objects, but we'll have fewer of them.
 We'll think more about that during design stage.

 Also, the implementations suggest none of the two Web services offer humidex or